SAFA-SNN: Sparsity-Aware On-Device Few-Shot Class-Incremental Learning with Fast-Adaptive Structure of Spiking Neural Network: On-Device FSCIL Problem

 \section{On-Device FSCIL Problem}

-On-device FSCIL problem depicts data with scarce samples always coming, device models need to maintain performance on all seen classes while maintaining lower latency and security, enhanced data privacy, and reliable performance under resource-limited scenarios.
-The encountered data are always scarce, for example, users take photos at an average of 4.9 every day~\citep{gong2024delta}.
+On-device FSCIL problem depicts data with scarce samples always coming, models need to maintain performance on all seen classes while maintaining low latency and high security, enhanced data privacy, and real-time decisions under resource-limited edge devices.
+The data resources are always scarce, for example, users take an average of 4.9 photos per day~\citep{gong2024delta}.